 Who is going to fill the void?
 The marketplace will.

 The pet loss industry is simply the “infant” death business for 100 million American pet owners.
 These pets are their children.
-Whether they dress their pets up with jeweled collars or simply tie them to the tree in the backyard, their pain and anguish experienced with the loss of their pet is very real, a result of the often over-used cliché expressed as “unconditional love”.
+Whether they dress their pets up with jewelled collars or simply tie them to the tree in the backyard, their pain and anguish experienced with the loss of their pet is very real, a result of the often over-used cliché expressed as “unconditional love”.

 Does this suggest an opportunity for you, the professional Funeral Director?
 I believe so.
 Funeral Directors have the capacity, resources, professional training and expertise to assist grieving pet owners.